Dennis Rodman Fast Facts

 January 25, 2015 - Slamdance film festival premieres "Big Bang in Pyongyang," a documentary film recounting Rodman's 2013 visit to North Korea.

 November 21, 2016 - Rodman is charged with four misdemeanors after allegedly driving on the wrong side of a freeway, being involved in a hit and run, not having a valid license and lying to police.
 The incident happened in July 2016 in Santa Ana, California.
 Police say Rodman drove head-on toward another vehicle while on the wrong side of the freeway, causing the other driver to swerve to avoid Rodman's SUV and crash into a concrete wall.
-Rodman did not exchange information with the victim and fled the scene before the California Highway Patrol arrived, according to the Orange County District Attorney's office.
-Rodman's attorney tells the LA Times the incident occurred on an a poorly marked exit ramp and that Rodman corrected his driving error before stopping to speak to the people in the other car.
-Rodman faces up to two years in prison.
+The hit and run charge is later dropped, Rodman pleads guilty to the other charges and is sentenced to three years probation.